-My daughter Kate and I went on a fun adventure to Hawaii!
+My daughter Kate and I went on a fun adventure in Hawaii!
 This was our initial view of Maui Hawaii as we were coming in for a landing!
-WOW, this view made us so happy to be arriving into Maui and staying on the island for the next 6 days!
+WOW, this view made us so happy to be arriving in Maui and staying on the island for the next 6 days!
 The water around Maui was just lapping up on the coastline.
 The green from the island just popped against the color of the ocean.
-Maui is know for its beautiful flowers, friendly locals, good food, scenic mountains and breathtaking ocean views!
+Maui is known for its beautiful flowers, friendly locals, good food, scenic mountains, and breathtaking ocean views!

 Not to mention the Maui sunsets……………..

 This beautiful sunset is taking place as we are on our lanai right before dinner.
 We are staying in Lahaina Maui with the island Molokai to the right of the sunset.
 Maui had the most beautiful sunsets each night, just breathtaking!
 While staying on Maui, we loved renting a condo in Lahaina because of how centrally located it is.
 There is a Farmer’s Market close by as well as restaurants and fun things to do.
 Looking out from our balcony (lanai) we could see the Island of Lanai out on our left and the island of Molokai on the right side of our view.

 There are so many different colors of the ocean while looking at it!
 And then to see the vegetation on the island of Molokai just a short distance away from us.
 We could have just kept sitting in the same spot for the entire 6 days, soaking in all of this beauty.